1. Academic Validation

 Abstract

 Mitapivat is a novel, first-in-class orally active Pyruvate Kinase Activator approved by the US Food and Drug Administration in 2022 for the treatment of hemolytic anemia.
 There is no literature available regarding the identification of degradation impurities of mitapivat.
 The present study deals with the degradation behavior of mitapivat under various stress conditions such as hydrolytic, photolytic, thermal, and oxidative stress.
-The multivariate analysis found that the independent variables, that is, molarity, temperature, and time, are interacting with each other to affect the degradation of mitapivat.
+The multivariate analysis found that the independent variables, that is, molarity, temperature, and time, are interacting with each Other to affect the degradation of mitapivat.
 A specific, accurate, and precise high-performance liquid chromatographic (HPLC) method was developed to separate mitapivat from its degradation products.
 The separation was achieved on the C-18 column (250 mm × 4.6 mm × 5 µm) using the combination of 0.1% formic acid buffer and acetonitrile in gradient elution profile.
 The method was validated as per the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use Q2(R2) guideline.
 LC-electrospray ionization-Quadrupole-time of flight was employed to identify degradation products.
 A total of seven novel degradation products of mitapivat were identified based on tandem mass spectrometry and accurate mass measurement.
 In-silico toxicity of mitapivat and its degradation products was qualitatively evaluated by the DEREK toxicity prediction tool.

 Keywords